 We would want statements for any bank or credit union account that is personally owned by you, your spouse, both of you jointly, and any accounts in your children’s names Investment property records Stock broker records for any investment accounts Records for pensions and retirement savings plans owned by you or your spouse.
 These are just the most common records that we will require.
 After talking with you about your specific financial situation, we may need additional documents, or we may be able to pare down this list considerably.

 Moving forward together Above all, the initial meeting is a chance for you and your new attorney to get a feel for working with each other.
 It should be a sympathetic and respectful relationship.
 You should be able to leave that first meeting with a sense that you have chosen to hire the North Carolina divorce lawyer who is the best suited for your personality and your specific needs.

 If you don’t feel that way, if you find you are uncomfortable discussing your personal information or financial data, for example, then you may wish to continue searching for a lawyer you can trust.
 Were sorry to hear that your marriage is ending, and we hope that the lawyer you have chosen is a great match for you.
-If we can be of any help in the future, you can reach the Wilmington family law attorneys at Speaks Law Firm by calling 910-341-7570 locally or 877-593-4233 toll-free from anywhere in North Carolina.
+If we can be of any help in the future, you can reach the Wilmington family law attorneys at Speaks Family Law by calling 910-341-7570 locally or 877-593-4233 toll-free from anywhere in North Carolina.